anchen1011/toflow/README.md

-# SSFlow: Self-Supervised Video Enhancement with Task-Oriented Motion Cues
+# TOFlow: Video Enhancement with Task-Oriented Flow

-This repository contains pre-trained models and demo code for the project 'SSFlow: Self-Supervised Video Enhancement with Task-Oriented Motion Cues'
+This repository contains pre-trained models and demo code for the project 'TOFlow: Video Enhancement with Task-Oriented Flow'

 ## Prerequisites